 Activity 1 - Food is processed to make it edible and safe.

-Show the children the Food – basic processes presentation.
+Show the children the Processing food from land and sea presentation.
 (This shows a variety of food and asks children to suggest the food origins.)

 Question the children: